Logistic Regression and Poisson Regression

 Poisson regression

-• As a result, most of the modelling limitations of linear regression (e.g. collinearity) carry over as well
+• Most of the modelling limitations of linear regression (e.g., collinearity) carry over as well.

 Poisson regression - Bikeshare dataset